AdobeDocs/pass.en/help/authentication/android-sdk-overview.md

 ## Introduction {#intro}

-Android AccessEnabler is a Java Android library that enables mobile apps to use Adobe Primetime authentication for TV Everywhere's entitlement services.
+Android AccessEnabler is a Java Android library that enables mobile apps to use Adobe Pass authentication for TV Everywhere's entitlement services.
 An Android implementation consists of the AccessEnabler interface that defines the entitlement API, and an EntitlementDelegate protocol that describes the callbacks that the library triggers.
 The interface together with the protocol is referred to under one common name: the AccessEnabler Android library.

 ## Android Requirements {#reqs}

-For current technical requirements related to the Android platform and Primetime authentication, see [Platform / Device / Tool Requirements](#android), or consult the release notes included with the Android SDK download.
+For current technical requirements related to the Android platform and Adobe Pass authentication, see [Platform / Device / Tool Requirements](#android), or consult the release notes included with the Android SDK download.

 ## Understanding Native Client Workflows {#native_client_workflows}

-Native client workflows are typically the same as, or very similar to, those of browser-based Primetime authentication clients.
+Native client workflows are typically the same as, or very similar to, those of browser-based Adobe Pass authentication clients.
 However, there are a few exceptions, as described below.

 - [Post-initialization Workflow](#post-init)
 - [Generic Initial Authentication Workflow](#generic)